TannDev/silence-among-us/README.md

 - Each game lobby connects to exactly one voice channel and exactly one text channel.
 - A voice channel can only be used for one lobby at a time.
 - A text channel can be used for multiple lobbies at the same time.
-- When you start a lobby (`!sau lobby start`), that lobby will bind to the text channel where you issued the command.
+- When you start a lobby (`!sau start`), that lobby will bind to the text channel where you issued the command.
 All lobby updates will go to that text channel, until the lobby ends.
 (Though you can still use other channels to issue commands, if you wish.)

 ### Game Integration
 The bot supports [AmongUsCapture](https://github.com/denverquane/amonguscapture) for automating your lobbies!